Aditk23/TitanicDatasetPrediction/README.md

 This dataset is available on Kaggle Titanic - Machine Learning from Disaster.
 Here we have to predict whether the passenger suvvived or not based on his/her data.

 Brief overview of dataset :

-Variable		Definition										Key
-survival		Survival										0 = No, 1 = Yes
+survival : Survival
-pclass			Ticket class									1 = 1st, 2 = 2nd, 3 = 3rd
+pclass : Ticket class
-sex				Sex
+sex : Sex
-Age				Age in years
+Age : Age in years
-sibsp			# of siblings / spouses aboard the Titanic parch			# of parents / children aboard the Titanic ticket			Ticket number fare			Passenger fare cabin			Cabin number embarked		Port of Embarkation								C = Cherbourg, Q = Queenstown, S = Southampton
+sibsp : # of siblings / spouses aboard the Titanic parch : # of parents / children aboard the Titanic ticket : Ticket number fare : Passenger fare cabin : Cabin number embarked : Port of Embarkation

 Major Steps in project: